pablogila/TileMapDual_godot_node/README.md

 ## License

-This project is Free and Open Source Software, released under the [GNU Lesser General Public License v3.0](https://www.gnu.org/licenses/lgpl-3.0.en.html).
+This project is Open Source Software, released under the MIT license.
+This basically means that you can do whatever you want with it.
+Enjoy!

-**TL;DR:** You can use this project for **free**, even **commercially**, with the only condition that you **share back any significant  modifications *to this specific code*** - NOT your entire game, just the derivatives of the code provided here - so that the Godot community keeps thriving.
+I am open to pull requests, and I personally encourage you to send back any significant improvements to this code so that the Godot community continues to thrive.
 Thanks!

 ## References